 Walton, Douglas.
 1995.
 A Pragmatic Theory of Fallacy.
-Tuscaloosa, Alabama:
+Tuscaloosa, Alabama: University of Alabama Press.

 ISSA Proceedings 2006 - The Invocation Of Time Within Argumentative Discourse In An Asynchronous Internet Environment examined.
 It is useful to understand what takes place when people invoke time in order to have a better understanding of online argumentative discourse in general.